How To Get A Medical Marijuana Card In Rockford Illinois

 - Have you facing the camera with a neutral face.
 Any facial inflections can make it harder to identify you.

 You will also need to submit a color copy of your Illinois State drivers license.
 If you don’t have a license then you can submit a copy of your State ID card or passport ID page.

 You also need to provide proof of residency.

 If you are sending a postal application you should make color photocopies of these pages.
 Do not submit the original forms of ID as you may not get them back.

 You can also apply online.
 To do this you can make a copy of your IDs and submit it as a PDF or JPEG file.
 There is an online portal for uploading your application.

 Finally, you also need to complete an MMJ card application form.
-It is a good idea to discuss this with your physician to ensure you complete it properly.
-Some physicians may complete the form for you.
+It is a good idea to discuss this with our physicians to ensure you complete it properly.
+Our physicians can also complete the form for you.

-It’s also a good idea to think about where you’re planning to get your medical weed.
-Some people grow their own weed.
+It’s also a good idea to think about where you’re planning to get your medical cannabis.
+Some people grow their own.
 But most buy it from certified dispensaries.